muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T121)
+- New: States: State deletion will fail if the state is referenced somewhere in the profile such as a mapping, expression or condition.
+This is to avoid removing a state without removing its dependencies.
+A design decision was made to not automatically remove the references as that could break profile logic and intended behavior (for example, removing a state from an expression would change the expression).
+- Fix: legacy keyboard mapper - key display not updated.
+While resolving this, also modified the legacy action to output keys in human readable form in the profile XML as with the newer version of this action.
+- Fix: profile version converter: resolved an exception if the XML is malformed.
+- Fix: profile file name: verify .xml extension is provided when loading for files missing extensions when manual typing of the fine name to load is used.
+- Documentation updates.

 ### (m76T120)
 - New: Input filter gains a shift mode - when using a shortcut with a shift key down, the filter will only add to the current selection.
 - New: Axis names gain linear (L) index name in input name to be more consistent UI wide.
 The L number is the axis number as sequenced by the HID descriptor.
 The axis number is the axis function reported by the HID descriptor to DINPUT, and is one of 8 possible values.
 Some devices can report different axes in a non sequential order (some axes are skipped, so linear axis 4 can be input 7) even though there are only 4 axes on the device.